 top of page

-Info & FAQs
+FAQs

-What time can I arrive
+What time can I arrive?

 Do I need to book?

-Do I need to bring any equipment?
+Do I need to bring anything?

 What do events cost?

-Events are run on a basis of generosity (dana).
-You don't have to pay to come along.
+WWBG does not exist to make money!
+Yet we need money to continue to offer events and teachings.
+Most of our events are run on a basis of generosity (dana).
 We suggest a donation of £5-10 for an evening or morning event or £10-20 for a whole day event, but if that's not possible for you, come anyhow, and give what you can.
-The volunteers that run our activities give their time, energy and knowledge freely so that as many people as possible can benefit.

 Who can come to events marked 'regulars'?

-Everyone familiar with the two main Triratna meditation practices, the Mindfulness of Breathing and the Metta Bhavana.
+Anyone familiar with the two main Triratna meditation practices, the Mindfulness of Breathing and the Metta Bhavana.
 Just turn up!

 bottom of page